gongojs/project/docs/architecture.md

 ## data structure

+the below is purely for streamlined offline syncing, completely avoidable if all we wanted was live queries and to keep a local (but connected) collection in sync.

 * `__mtime` attribute on docs
  * helps us keep offline collections up-to-date without resyncing entire collection
  * could let us use polling for cheaper / hobby projects with free mongo